Roses are red

 Need I say more?

 A little love, a lot of wine…or is it the other way around?
-Few things are as fun as hosting a wine tasting party, with your closest friends, on the most heart-packed day of the year.
-That’s what I did.
+On the most heart-packed day of the year, few things are as fun as hosting a wine tasting party, with your closest friends.
 Here’s the scoop and some inspiration should you want to host your own.

-Six couples: one bottle per couple gave plenty of wine to taste and compare.
+Six couples: one bottle per couple serves plenty of wine to taste and compare.

-This time I asked every duo attending to choose one bottle of wine out of a list of varietals: Cabernet Sauvignon, Cabernet Franc, Petite Syrah, Pinot Noir, Tempranillo, Merlot Sangiovese, or Zinfandel.
+I asked every duo attending to choose one bottle of wine out of a list of varietals and assigned a median price range: Cabernet Sauvignon, Cabernet Franc, Petite Syrah, Pinot Noir, Tempranillo, Merlot Sangiovese, or Zinfandel.
 It was to be a battle of the reds!
-Depending on your invitees, you might want to assign a price range for your wines, or not.
-Say what you will, but I’ve yet to see a cheap bottle of wine win a tasting challenge; I usually throw in a wild card with each tasting and it always comes in dead last.
 I trusted our group would not disappoint with their wine choices.

 There’s never a wrong time for a wine tasting of any kind.
-I’ve hosted several in the past during holidays, birthdays, or just because.
-But when I think of February 14th, I see flowers, chocolates, and wine: a great match!
+But February 14th is a natural match: flowers, chocolate, and wine.
+Check!

-While I’ve obviously attended different wine tastings at restaurants, venues, and wine shops, I still prefer the quaint sanctuary of someone’s home for these events.
+While wine tastings are typically hosted at restaurants, venues, and wine shops, there’s something magical about the quaint and private sanctuary of someone’s home for these events.

-Taste.
-Wine.
-Blindly.
 Well, not literally blinded.
 I’ll explain.
-I don’t want anyone swayed by price or label design; it happens.
-I always assign a number to each bottle upon arrival and
+It’s best for guests not to be swayed by price or label design; it happens.
+Assign a number to each bottle upon arrival and

 hide store them inside tightly tied bags to prevent anyone from cheating (cough, we know who you are, cough).
 Everyone receives a themed score sheet.
 As the wine is poured and sipped, participants assign a number (in our case, 1-6) to their favorite: the higher the number, the higher the preference.
 At the end of the night, the scores are tabulated to decide the overall wine ranking.
-One glass per person, per wine, and a minimum two ounce pour.
-This way, it’s easy to compare the wines as you go along.
-If you don’t have that many glasses yet, you can always improvise with disposable ones from any party supply store.
+One glass per person, per wine, and a minimum two-ounce pour.
+This way, it’s easy to compare the wines as the night progresses.

 Of course, you can’t have a wine tasting party without food.
 I mean, you can, but it’s not a good idea.
 I try to stay away from serving complicated foods.
-Instead, I stick to a tapas style menu where the guests can serve themselves, as they please.
-Cheese platters are a given and always quite the crowd pleaser.
+Instead, I stick to a tapas-style menu where the guests can serve themselves, as they please.
+Cheese platters are a given and always a crowd-pleaser.
 As a rule of thumb, I feature hard and soft cheeses of varying milk types.
-The combinations are endless and I enjoy changing it up each time.
-I also fill trays with different crackers, jams, honey, berries, and grapes.
+The combinations are endless, and I enjoy changing it up each time.
+I also fill trays with different crackers, jams, nuts, honey, berries, and grapes.
 Not only does this add color to my table, but each item pairs well with the cheese.
-Other great and easy options are empanadas, mini sandwiches, olives, and bacon wrapped dates.
-I love to end on a sweet note…meaning a dessert table.
-By then everyone’s tasted and scored the wine, and the results have been unveiled.
+Other great and easy options are empanadas, tea sandwiches, olives, and bacon-wrapped dates.
+I love to end on a sweet note, code for… a dessert table.
+By then, everyone’s tasted and scored the wine, and the results have been unveiled.
 The wine-happy chatter of friends discussing the results over chocolate always brings a smile to my face and warms my heart.
-Or maybe I’m a softie and I should put this glass of wine down.
+Or maybe I’m a softie, and I should put this glass of wine down.
 What?
 You didn’t think I would write this post without one, did you?

 Party keepsakes are not needed, but I love including several if possible.
-I always have an eye out for party decor and accessories when shopping around (even when not actively planning an event).
-This time I scored heart shaped cork coasters and color coordinating pencils while browsing the Michaels wedding party section.
-Did they know I was coming?
-I also hand sketched each guests’ initials on synthetic corks which I then placed on each plate.
-Not artsy fartsy?
+I always keep an eye out for party decor and accessories when shopping around (even when not actively planning an event).
+This time I scored heart-shaped cork coasters and color coordinating pencils while browsing the Michael’s wedding party section.
+I also hand-sketched each guests’ initials on synthetic corks, which I used as place cards.
+Not artsy-fartsy?
 You can use a stencil to make it easier!
-For little bit of added fun, I also set up a photo-props station.
+For a little bit of added fun, I also set up a photo-prop station.
 Because…selfies.
-If there is wine, guaranteed those will happen.

 Back to the wines…